nicole-numfocus/pandas-czi/proposal.md

 3. Correctness: Ensuring that the examples run correctly.

-When a user submits a Pull Request to pandas, their changes to the documentation are automatically checked and informative error messages notify them of any issues.
+When a user submits a Pull Request to pandas, their changes to the documentation are automatically checked by our continuous integration system.
+Any issues are logged with informative error messages describing the issue with the change.

 Like many other projects, pandas uses the [numpydoc](https://numpydoc.readthedocs.io/en/latest/) standard for writing